Pay

 consultancy services as I have used them, and she is a Google

 Qualified Adwords Consultant.
-You

-can do this yourself and become a professional -- I have some further learning
+this yourself and become a professional -- I have some further learning

 resources below -- or you can simply hire the services of a professional.
-But

-is here to stay!
+internet marketing is here to stay!
 Even experts in search

 engine optimization use pay per click!
-Remember that. -- To
+Remember that.

-learn more about pay per click advertising see the Recommended section above,
+about pay per click advertising see the Recommended section above,

 for a list of hand-picked resources.